This time of year is just the best.

 I'd like to get it in front of you this week as I'm looking for feedback on how to improve this tool.
 There's not a lot of great documentation on how to size water storage tanks, but there are plenty of variables that impact proper water storage tank sizing.

-With that said, check out the tool here:
+With that said, check out the tool as part of our Toolkit package here:

 If you're in the water storage tank space and have tips or feedback, please email me at firstname.lastname@example.org or comment here.
 I'd be very much interested in ways to improve this one (or any tool for that matter).